NoobCoders10/BasicsofC/README.md

 This repo will be help you to learn the c programming easily.

+also if you have doubt you can ask on the discussion section(make sure under the category Q&A)

-for continue with this repo you want a laptop or desktop.
+for continue with this repo you want a laptop or desktop or a mobile (not preferd).

 tools wanted:
   1. Your favorite IDE or Text editor(Eg: VS Code (highly preferd),sublime text,vim)